 A firm had sales revenue of $1 million last year.
 It spent $600,000 on labor, $150,000 on capital and $200,000 on materials.
 What was the firm’s accounting profit?

-Continuing from Exercise 7.1, the firm’s factory sits on land owned by the firm that could be rented out for $30,000 per year.
+Continuing from Exercise 7.1, the firm’s factory sits on land owned by the firm that it could rent for $30,000 per year.
 What was the firm’s economic profit last year?

 |Quantity||Variable Cost||Fixed Cost||Total Cost||Average Variable Cost||Average Total Cost||Marginal Cost|